chunkingz/chunkingz/README.md

 - 👋 Hi, I’m @chunkingz
-- 👀 I’m a Software Engineer with a bit of xp in Cyber Security, and DevOps
+- 👀 I’m a Software Engineer with experience in Cyber Security and DevOps
 - 🌱 I’m currently learning Java while doing my masters degree and working as a Fullstack developer
 - 💞️ I’m looking to collaborate on open source tools
 - 📫 You can reach me via email: kingstonfortune@hotmail.com
+- 🌍 Visit my website at [chunkingz.com](https://chunkingz.com/)

 <!---
 chunkingz/chunkingz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.